whitemike889/notcat/README.md

 ## Formatting

-Notcat is configurable via a format string (much like the standard `date` command).
-It takes a single (optional) argument -- the format.
+Notcat is configurable via format strings (much like the standard `date` command).
+It accepts any number of format string arguments.

 Supported format sequences are:

 ```
 %i          id
 %a          app name
 %s          summary
 %B          body
 %e          expiration timeout
 %u          urgency
+%(h:NAME)   hint by NAME
 ```

 The string `%%` produces a single `%`.